Supercapacitor: History

-Evolution of components

 In the early 1950s, General Electric engineers began experimenting with porous carbon electrodes in the design of capacitors, from the design of fuel cells and rechargeable batteries.
 Activated charcoal is an electrical conductor that is an extremely porous "spongy" form of carbon with a high specific surface area.
 In 1957 H. Becker developed a "Low voltage electrolytic capacitor with porous carbon electrodes".
 He believed that the energy was stored as a charge in the carbon pores as in the pores of the etched foils of electrolytic capacitors.
 Because the double layer mechanism was not known by him at the time, he wrote in the patent: "It is not known exactly what is taking place in the component if it is used for energy storage, but it leads to an extremely high capacity."

 General Electric did not immediately pursue this work.
 In 1966 researchers at Standard Oil of Ohio (SOHIO) developed another version of the component as "electrical energy storage apparatus", while working on experimental fuel cell designs.
 The nature of electrochemical energy storage was not described in this patent.
 Even in 1970, the electrochemical capacitor patented by Donald L. Boos was registered as an electrolytic capacitor with activated carbon electrodes.

-Early electrochemical capacitors used two aluminum foils covered with activated carbon — the electrodes — that were soaked in an electrolyte and separated by a thin porous insulator.
+Early electrochemical capacitors used two aluminum foils covered with activated carbon (the electrodes) that were soaked in an electrolyte and separated by a thin porous insulator.
 This design gave a capacitor with a capacitance on the order of one farad, significantly higher than electrolytic capacitors of the same dimensions.
 This basic mechanical design remains the basis of most electrochemical capacitors.

 SOHIO did not commercialize their invention, licensing the technology to NEC, who finally marketed the results as "supercapacitors" in 1978, to provide backup power for computer memory.

 Between 1975 and 1980 Brian Evans Conway conducted extensive fundamental and development work on ruthenium oxide electrochemical capacitors.
 In 1991 he described the difference between "supercapacitor" and "battery" behaviour in electrochemical energy storage.
 In 1999 he defined the term "supercapacitor" to make reference to the increase in observed capacitance by surface redox reactions with faradaic charge transfer between electrodes and ions.
 His "supercapacitor" stored electrical charge partially in the Helmholtz double-layer and partially as result of faradaic reactions with "pseudocapacitance" charge transfer of electrons and protons between electrode and electrolyte.
 The working mechanisms of pseudocapacitors are redox reactions, intercalation and electrosorption (adsorption onto a surface).
 With his research, Conway greatly expanded the knowledge of electrochemical capacitors.